 Background and Objective

-Omav was well tolerated and had a manageable hepatic safety profile in clinical studies in patients with FA.
+Omav was well tolerated and had a manageable cardiac safety profile in MOXIe Part 2.